-6 Ways to Effectively Follow Up with Your Leads
+6 Ways to Effectively Follow Up With Your Leads

-1. Categorize your leads
+1. Categorize Your Leads

-In addition to tracking which page of your site prompted a visitor to opt in, you can more accurately pre-qualify visitors by using a point system which assigns users a score based on the content they interact with on your site.
-This tells you more about their potential needs and interest in your services, and also enables you to send specific follow-up messages based on the time they have spent on your site and the pages they visited.
+In addition to tracking which page of your site prompted a visitor to opt in, you can more accurately pre-qualify visitors by using a point system that assigns users a score based on the content they interact with on your site.
+This tells you more about their potential needs and interest in your services and also enables you to send specific follow-up messages based on the time they have spent on your site and the pages they visited.

-Businesses using a scoring system see on average 77% higher return on investment in lead generation.
-By using a basic lead scoring system to group contacts into demographics, research and consulting firm Bersin & Associates increased their conversions by 79%, and increased their average revenue per lead by 41%.
+Businesses using a scoring system see, on average, 77% higher return on investment in lead generation.
+By using a basic lead scoring system to group contacts into demographics, research and consulting firm Bersin & Associates increased their conversions by 79% and increased their average revenue per lead by 41%.

-Your opt in forms are another useful way to get more information about their business and current situation before you contact them.
+Your opt-in forms are another useful way to get more information about their business and current situation before you contact them.
 A lengthy form can discourage opting in, so focus on a few key questions instead of asking for every detail about their business.

-This could be as simple as a drop-down menu to select their industry or the services they need, or asking an open question to tell you about their business and why they want you to contact them.
+This could be as simple as a drop-down menu to select their industry or the services they need or asking an open question to tell you about their business and why they want you to contact them.

 - What is the biggest obstacle to your business growth today?